PROPERTY DIVISION

 - Marital Home

-The marital home is generally considered marital property and is rarely considered to be a separate asset or a mixed asset.
-However, an exception to this rule, is in short term marriages in which the non-owning spouse contributed little or nothing to the home purchase, the marital home may be classified as separate.
+The marital home is generally considered marital property and is rarely considered a separate or mixed asset.
+However, an exception to this rule is in short-term marriages in which the non-owning spouse contributed little or nothing to the home purchase, the marital home may be classified as separate.

 - Closely Owned Businesses